This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - 1 teaspoon salt

-- 2 teaspoons seafood seasoning (like Old Bay or Chef Paul Purdhomme's Seafood Magic)
+- 2 teaspoons seafood seasoning like Old Bay or Chef Paul Prudhomme's Seafood Magic

 - 4 cup chicken or vegetable broth

-- 1 cup sharp cheddar cheese or vegan substitute, shredded
+- 1 cup sharp cheddar cheese shredded, omit for dairy-free version

 - Combine olive oil, lemon juice, salt and 1 teaspoon of seafood seasoning in a plastic bag.
 Add shrimp and marinate in the refrigerator for 20-30 minutes.